sbhakat/Play-data-MD/README.md

 You need to install Plumed in your computer and then run:

-Plumed driver --mf_xtc trajfit.xtc --plumed plumed.dat --pdb prot-plm-apo.pdb
+plumed driver --mf_xtc trajfit.xtc --plumed plumed.dat --pdb prot-plm-apo.pdb

 Please email bhakatsoumendranath@gmail.com for more details